-When J.K. and Irina Shea, then residents of southern California, honeymooned in this South Pacific paradise in 2004, they had no idea they would move to the island of Taveuni permanently in 2015, purchasing 100 acres to start a farm and AirBnB venture.
-J.K.
-Shea first spied his future home during a scuba diving outing and remembers, “I thought it was the most beautiful island I had ever seen.”
-Now, he and his wife can’t picture themselves living anywhere else.
-Here’s what day-to-day life is like living in Fiji.
+When J.K. and Irini Shea — then residents of Southern California — honeymooned in this South Pacific paradise in 2004, they had no idea they would be moving to Fiji on the island of Taveuni permanently in 2015, purchasing 100 acres to start a farm and AirBnB venture.

 What jobs can I find?

-But what is easy is agriculture.
-“Almost anything grows here,” Shea says.
-On the couple’s farm, that means mostly coconuts and taro, sales of which supplement the income gained from renting out Green Fiji Plantation, their three-bedroom home available through AirBnB and their own Website.
+On the couple’s farm, that means mostly coconuts and taro, sales of which supplement the income gained from renting out Green Fiji Plantation, their three-bedroom home available through AirBnB and their own website.

 Can I buy land?

+Want to live in Fiji?
+You’ll need land.
 In Fiji, three types of land are available for purchase.
-The type of Fijian property that’s most like the American system is locally known as free hold — as in you’re purchasing full rights for land that you could pass on to your children and grandchildren.
+The type of Fijian property that’s most like the American system is locally known as “free hold” — as in you’re purchasing full rights for land that you could pass on to your children and grandchildren.

-The third type is called crown lease, owned by the government, but also available for short-term use.
+The third type is called “crown lease.”
+This type of property is owned by the government but is also available for short-term use.

 How do I bring my pets to the island?

-Bringing a dog or cat to Fiji is slightly complicated, but not impossible.
-Your pet will need a microchip, as well as an import permit, plus proof of recent rabies vaccinations and a blood-titer test.
+Bringing a dog or a cat to Fiji is slightly complicated but not impossible.
+Your pet will need a microchip as well as an import permit, plus proof of recent rabies vaccinations and a blood-titer test.
 Then, upon arrival, your pet will be quarantined from 30 to 120 days.

 Where do I buy groceries?

-Don’t expect to make one run to a grocery store and be done.
-Rather, at the main market, you’ll pick up dry goods, such as rice, cereal and other non-perishables, and the rest, including fish and vegetables, from roadside stands.
+Don’t expect to make one run to a grocery store and be done; rather, at the main market, you’ll pick up dry goods, such as rice, cereal and other non-perishables, and the rest, including fish and vegetables, come from roadside stands.

-“There are five fish markets on our island, with a few right on the coast where you buy straight off the boat,” says Shea.
+“There are five fish markets on our island, with a few right on the coast where you can buy straight off the boat,” Shea said.
 “We can buy a 40-pound tuna for $50 USD, and that will last a whole family for a week.”

-For anything more serious, Shea would travel to New Zealand, Australia, Hong Kong or Singapore to find care options.
+Shea seeks treatment on Taveuni only for non-life-threatening situations, such as a broken arm or an infection.
+For more serious conditions, Shea would travel to New Zealand, Australia, Hong Kong or Singapore to find care options.